Is there a good God?

 I know, I know, I know.

-“I know the theological answers,” Voskamp says.
+“I know the theological answers,” Ann Voskamp writes.
 “But do my blood and do my pulse?”

 I’m asking too.